Pros and Cons of Community College

 Community college is a terrific option for lots of students: those who aren’t academically ready for university, those who want specific job training, or those who are returning to school after many years away from formal education.

-But for well-prepared students just finishing high school?
-I truly believe they are better off going straight to a four year college or university.
+But for well prepared students just finishing high school?
+I truly believe they're better off going straight to a four year college or university in most cases.